 Informing Staff: This letter instructs Boards to “inform relevant staff” of a process or procedure, meaning Boards must inform staff involved in the process of investigating suspected CCS fraud and whose job duties include the type of work being described.

-Updates for Procedures in FDCM 01-2024
+Updates for Procedures in FDCM 01-2024, Change 1

 Employee-Related Suspected Fraud Incidents

-NLF: Boards must report employee-related suspected fraud as soon as possible but no later than five business days after learning of the suspected fraud incident.
-Incidents are reported by submitting a completed FDCM–32 Form to FDCM Program Investigations at fdcmprograminvestigations@twc.texas.gov.
+NLF: Boards must report employee-related suspected fraud as soon as possible but no later than one business day after learning of the suspected fraud incident.
+Incidents are reported by submitting a completed FDCM-32 Form to FDCM Program Investigations at fdcmprograminvestigations@twc.texas.gov.
 FDCM forms can be found on the FDCM intranet page (on TWC’s internal SharePoint site).
 Go to TWC intranet, select FDCM from the Our Agency drop-down menu, then select FDCM Forms.

-Boards do not conduct investigations of these employee-related suspected fraud incidents, and they are not entered into the Program Integrity Reporting and Tracking System (PIRTS).
+Note: Boards do not conduct investigations of these employee-related suspected fraud incidents, and they are not entered into the Program Integrity Reporting and Tracking System (PIRTS).

-Suspected Parent and Provider Fraud
+Board-Identified Suspected Parent and Provider Fraud

 NLF: Suspected parent or provider fraud detected by the Board must be reported as soon as possible but no later than five business days after learning of the suspected fraud incident by creating a case in PIRTS.
 Boards must then conduct the required fact-finding while following guidance for documenting all evidence in PIRTS and adhering to required deadlines.
 Boards are required to attempt the recovery of improper payments and must follow TWC guidance regarding future eligibility until improper payments are repaid.

-The deadline for suspected fraud detected by the Board is different than the deadline for entering fraud cases, which are referred by FDCM to the Board on the High-Risk CCS Provider Report.
+The deadline for suspected fraud detected by the Board is different than the deadline for entering fraud cases that are referred by FDCM to the Board on the High-Risk CCS Provider Report.
 For information on the High-Risk CCS Provider Report, refer to the below Fraud Referrals to Boards section.

 Board Point of Contact Responsibilities